AFDM: Evolving OFDM Towards 6G+: On the Compatibility of AFDM over OFDM

-For the modulator/demodulator, the fundamental \ac{DAFT}/\ac{IDAFT} steps only require a core \ac{FFT}/\ac{IFFT} block, and two subcarrier-wise (element-wise) phase rotation blocks, as also described in \eqref{eq:DAFTmatrix}, and therefore for any parametrization of the \ac{AFDM}, its modulator/demodulator requires these two phase-rotation blocks (highlighted in blue), placed immediately before and after the \ac{FFT}/\ac{IFFT} block (highlighted in green), as illustrated in Fig.~\ref{fig:OFDM_AFDM_blockdiagram}.
-Most importantly, this very phase-rotation mechanism is not foreign to conventional \ac{OFDM} implementations, and in fact, already a widely adopted operation in existing systems and techniques, such as: the \textit{Selected Mapping (SLM)} method for \ac{PAPR} reduction, where each OFDM symbol is multiplied by a unit-magnitude phase vector before the \ac{IFFT} \cite{Baeuml1996SLM}, the \textit{Cyclic Delay Diversity (CDD)} technique adopted in LTE, where transmit antennas apply linearly varying per-subcarrier phase rotations to achieve frequency diversity \cite{3gpp36211}, \textit{pilot phase randomization} in IEEE~802.11 WLANs, where predefined phase sequences modulate pilot subcarriers to aid carrier tracking \cite{IEEE80211}, and \textit{pilot scrambling} in DBV-T, where pilot tones are multiplied by a pseudo-random binary phase to reduce interference \cite{ETSI300744}.
+This phase-rotation mechanism is already widely adopted in conventional \ac{OFDM} systems and techniques, such as: \textit{Selected Mapping (SLM)} method for \ac{PAPR} reduction, where each OFDM symbol is multiplied by a unit-magnitude phase vector before the \ac{IFFT} \cite{Baeuml1996SLM}, \textit{Cyclic Delay Diversity (CDD)} technique adopted in LTE, where transmit antennas apply linearly varying per-subcarrier phase rotations to achieve frequency diversity \cite{3gpp36211}, \textit{pilot phase randomization} in IEEE~802.11 WLANs, where predefined phase sequences modulate pilot subcarriers to aid carrier tracking \cite{IEEE80211}, and \textit{pilot scrambling} in DBV-T, where pilot tones are multiplied by a pseudo-random binary phase to reduce interference \cite{ETSI300744}.

 Furthermore, the remaining baseband processing blocks, such as resource mapping for pilots and subcarrier allocation, can be directly reused, since the resources in \ac{AFDM} are indexed in a one-dimensional (affine) frequency domain.
-Similarly, the prefix is also directly prepended along this single dimension, followed by a time-domain windowing block, which can be applied directly in the time-domain identically to that of conventional \ac{OFDM}.
+Similarly, the prefix is prepended along this single dimension, followed by a time-domain windowing block applied identically to that of conventional \ac{OFDM}.
 In summary, \ac{AFDM} does not require any changes to the physical transceiver hardware, introducing only lightweight baseband chirp rotations and \ac{CPP} phase adjustments.